Two Effective Treatment Options to Get Rid of Varicose Veins

 Wondering how to get rid of varicose veins?
 Learn more about two effective treatment options.

 Are your varicose veins getting in the way of your style?
 Or worse, are your veins causing pain that’s getting in the way of your life?
-If you are suffering from vein problems, such as spider veins, varicose veins or venous disease, you’re not alone.
+If you are suffering from vein problems, such as spider veins, varicose veins, or venous disease, you’re not alone.

 More than 80 million Americans suffer from vein disease, a medical condition that can lead to further health problems.
 Varicose veins form in the layer of fat between the muscle and skin; as we age or experience hormone changes, the valves in our leg veins weaken, and may allow blood to leak backward.
 When the blood pools like that, it can cause the veins to dilate and bulge.

 Varicose veins can be painful and embarrassing.
-If you are looking for treatment to disguise your veins or ease troublesome symptoms, Vein Clinics of America has the solution for you.
+If you are looking for a treatment to disguise your veins or ease troublesome symptoms, Vein Clinics of America has the solution for you.

 What Are Varicose Veins?

 Varicose veins are gnarled enlarged veins.
 Any vein may become varicose, but the veins most commonly affected are those in your legs and feet.
 That is because standing and walking upright increases the pressure in the veins of your lower body.

 For many people, varicose veins and spider veins — a common, mild variation of varicose veins — are simply a cosmetic concern.
 For other people, varicose veins can cause aching pain and discomfort.
 Sometimes varicose veins lead to more serious problems.

 What Are Some Common Myths About Varicose Veins?